 - Further Penetrate Our Current Market.
-We believe the global supply chain management market is underpenetrated and, as the supply chain ecosystem becomes more complex and geographically dispersed, the demand for supply chain management solutions will increase, especially among small- and medium-sized businesses.
+We believe the global supply chain management market is underpenetrated and, as the retail industry continues to respond to the changing requirements of the omni-channel marketplace, and as the supply chain ecosystem becomes more complex and geographically dispersed, the demand for supply chain management solutions will increase, especially among small- and medium-sized businesses.
 We intend to continue leveraging our relationships with customers and their trading partners to obtain new sales leads. - Increase Revenues from Our Customer Base.
-We believe our overall customer satisfaction is strong and will lead our customers to further utilize our current solutions as their businesses grow, generating additional revenues for us.
+We believe our overall customer satisfaction is strong and will lead our customers to further expand their use of the solutions they have currently purchased as well as purchase additional services to continue improving the performance of their trading partner relationships, generating additional revenues for us.
 We also expect to introduce new solutions to sell to our customers.
 We believe our position as the incumbent supply chain management solution provider to our customers, our integration into our recurring revenue customers' business systems and the modular nature of our platform are conducive to deploying additional solutions with customers. - Expand Our Distribution Channels.
 We intend to grow our business by expanding our network of direct sales representatives to gain new customers.
 We also believe there are valuable opportunities to promote and sell our solutions through collaboration with other providers.

 - Expand Our International Presence.
-We believe our presence in China represents a significant competitive advantage.
-We plan to increase our international sales efforts to obtain new supplier customers around the world.
+We believe our presence in Asia Pacific, as well as Europe, represents a significant competitive advantage.
+We plan to increase our international sales efforts to obtain new supplier and retailer customers around the world.
 We intend to leverage our current international presence to increase the number of integrations we have with retailers in foreign markets to make our platform more valuable to suppliers based overseas. - Enhance and Expand Our Platform.
-We intend to further improve and develop the functionality and features of our platform, including developing new solutions and applications. - Selectively Pursue Strategic Acquisitions.
+We intend to further improve and develop the functionality and features of our platform, including, from time to time, developing new solutions and applications. - Selectively Pursue Strategic Acquisitions.
 The fragmented nature of our market provides opportunity for selective acquisitions.
 In 2012, we purchased substantially all of the assets of Edifice Information Management Systems, Inc., a privately-held information services company specializing in the collection, analysis and distribution of point-of-sale data used by retailers and suppliers to improve their supply chain efficiencies.
 This acquisition increased our point-of-sale analytic offerings, expanded our base of recurring revenue customers and added suppliers to our network.
 In 2011, we purchased substantially all of the assets of Direct EDI LLC, a privately-held provider of cloud-based integration solutions for electronic data interchange, which expanded our base of recurring revenue customers.
-To complement and accelerate our internal growth, we may pursue acquisitions of other supply chain management companies primarily based on the number of customers and revenue the acquisition would provide relative to the purchase price.
-We also may pursue acquisitions that allow us to expand into regions where we do not have a significant presence or to offer new functionalities we do not currently provide.
+To complement and accelerate our internal growth, we may pursue acquisitions of other supply chain management companies to add customers.
+We plan to evaluate potential acquisitions of other supply chain management companies to add customers.
+We plan to evaluate potential acquisitions of other supply chain management companies that allow us to expand into regions where we do not have a significant presence or to offer new functionalities we do not currently provide.
 We plan to evaluate potential acquisitions to expand into new regions or offer additional functionalities primarily based on the anticipated growth the acquisition would provide, the purchase price and our ability to integrate and operate the acquired business.